 |FACS takes weeks to master in its entirety, and only five hundred people around the world have been certified to use it in research.
 But those who have mastered it gain an extraordinary level of insight into the messages we send each other when we look into one another’s eyes....
 It has even been put to use by computer animators at Pixar (Toy Story) and DreamWorks (Shrek).|

-The work of Tomkins and Ekman is of interest to anyone interested in human nature, of interest to any humanist.
+The work of Tomkins and Ekman will interest every student of human nature, every humanist.
 Surely Leonardo would devour Ekman’s book, if he were alive today.
 Ekman’s work will interest historians and biographers, especially those who are studying people who have been filmed.

 |Ekman recalled the first time he saw Bill Clinton, during the 1992 Democratic primaries.
 “I was watching his facial expressions, and I said to my wife, ‘This is Peck’s Bad Boy,’ Ekman said.
 “This is a guy who wants to be caught with his hand in the cookie jar and have us love him for it anyway.
 There was this expression that’s one of his favorites.
 It’s that hand-in-the-cookie-jar, love-me-Mommy-because-I’m-a-rascal look.
 It’s A.U.
 [Action-Unit] twelve, fifteen, seventeen, and twenty-four, with an eye roll....
 [Ekman contacted the Clinton team, and advised a change of expression, but they didn’t follow his advice.]
 Unfortunately, I guess, he needed to get caught — and he got caught.”10|